AmazingAmpharos/OoT-Randomizer/README.md

 Sadly for this 2.0 release a few known issues exist.
 These will hopefully be addressed in future versions.

 -The fishing minigame sometimes refuses to allow you to catch fish when playing specifically on Bizhawk.
 Save and quit (NOT savestate) and return to fix the issue.
--Draining the Bottom of the Well with Song of Storms sometimes crashes on specific versions of Project 64.
-We aren't sure of the exact story, but this bug is easily avoided by playing on a different emulator.
+-Draining the Bottom of the Well with Song of Storms sometimes crashes on specific configurations of Project 64.
+We aren't sure of the exact story, but this bug is easily avoided by playing on a different emulator and probably also avoidable by changing your settings and maybe graphics plug-in.
 -There's a funny bug where sometimes obtaining Biggoron Sword displays a second erroneous text box.
 This has no gameplay consequence.
 -Executing the collection delay glitch on various NPCs may have unpredictable and undesirable consequences.
+In particular this can be devastating with Biggoron;
+it is strongly suggested the player save before turning in the Claim Check.
+-Saving and quitting on the very first frame after becomming an adult when you would trigger the Light Arrow cutscene can have undesired consequences.
+Just don't do that.

 # Settings